 This concise, user-friendly publication will showcase examples of green nudges that universities can implement on their campuses.

 My career has taken me from Seattle to Stockholm to Washington, D.C., to Arendal, Norway, but the focus has always been the same: communicate the urgency of environmental challenges and the viability and appeal of solutions.
-It’s not just about saving trees and rivers and manatees; it’s about protecting people and the places they call home.
-And it’s about creating a bright future where we do things in smarter, greener ways, use technology for good, appreciate the nature around us, and have more fun.

 I have extensive experience as a writer and editor.
 My writing has been published in The New York Times, The Guardian, Slate, Salon, and Mother Jones, among other venues.
 I’ve been awarded a Vermont Law School Environmental Media Fellowship and a Population Institute Global Media Award.
 I’ve discussed environmental issues during media appearances on MSNBC, WNYC, and other TV, radio, and online outlets, and spoken publicly at SXSW Eco, the Aspen Environment Forum, and other venues.

 When I’m not working, I enjoy running, reading, and traveling.
 I love hiking too – good thing, because I live in Norway.